Integrate with Apple Education features

 A school administrator can enroll instructor and student devices by using the user password you can set in the XenMobile console.
 As a result, you can provide users with devices that are already set up with apps and media.

 When users receive the devices, they enroll using the user password that you provide to them.
-After enrollment completes, XenMobile Server sends device policies, apps, and media to the devices.
+After enrollment completes, XenMobile sends device policies, apps, and media to the devices.

 To verify that MDM resources deployed correctly for each device: Select the device, click Edit, and check the various pages.